ben-denham/lecture_notes/java/portfolio.rst

       // The value of a final attribute cannot be changed. public final float pi = 3.14f;
+      // If the final value is not set here, it can still be set in the
+      // cosntructor:
+      public final String test;

       public void m1() {
 	  // Final value cannot be changed.
 	  // pi = 5f;
+	  test = "Setting final value from constructor";
       }

       // Final method cannot be overridden.